insightsengineering/scribe/README.md

 In order to run the download, installation, build and check from scratch, the `/tmp/scribe/cache` directory should be removed manually.
 Removing whole `/tmp/scribe` directory is also possible - in that case, the packages will have to be downloaded again because cached `tar.gz` packages and `git` repositories are stored in this directory.

-The cache can be cleared with `--clearCache` flag.
+The cache can also be cleared with `--clearCache` flag.

 ## Development